 Friesian Cross, gelding

-Little girls out-grow their ponies and so we have two little white ponies in the family.
-Shamrock, a former champion polo-cross pony, has taken to his Berg retirement very happily.
+Little girls out-grow their ponies and so we have a little white pony in the family.
 Cassy, as wide as she is tall, is more of a mascot than an actual equine!
 She spends her days following the others and muscling in on any snack opportunity!